iA Writer 5: From Raw to Cooked to Sushi

 5) More font size flexibility on iOS

-The tough question: Here are three of the biggest wishes we receive—how much would you pay for each of them? (mailto:[email protected])
+The tough question: Here three are the biggest wishes we receive—how much would you pay for each of them? (mailto:[email protected])

 1) A Windows version